- Constructive Dismissal

 Constructive DismissalEven if an employee's employment has not been officially "terminated" by the employer, if the employer has slashed compensation, changed some aspect of the employment such as job duties, or allowed a toxic work environment, the employee may be entitled to resign and call it a "constructive dismissal."

-Harassment / BullyingBullying, rude comments, belittling treatment, and unwanted sexual advances count as harassment in the workplace.
-All employers are required to prevent these deeds occurring in the workplace and to stop it when it does happen.
+Harassment / BullyingBullying, rude comments, belittling treatment, and unwanted sexual advances all count as harassment in the workplace.
+All Alberta employers are required to prevent these deeds occurring in the workplace and to stop it when it does happen.
 Do not put up with this: contact us today to learn about your options.

 Were you fired, or think you might soon get fired?